vaywick/sa-pinns-tdd/README.md

 Solving the NLS equation by SA-PINNs-TDD is crucial for advancing the understanding of rogue waves in ocean and optical engineering, enabling accurate prediction and control of these extreme events.
 High-accuracy solutions of the HC equation serve as a foundational tool for thermal transport modeling, enabling precise heat transfer control when integrated with our proposed model.
 Furthermore, SA-PINNs-TDD using 1 partition successfully resolves the dynamics of both Euler-Bernoulli and Timoshenko beams, overcoming the limitations reported in previous SA-PINNs [Engineering Applications of Artificial Intelligence 133 (2024) 108085].
-Compared to their proposed causal PINNs with transfer learning, our model achieves an order-of-magnitude improvement in accuracy.
+Compared to their proposed causal PINNs with transfer learning (CPINNs-TL), our model achieves an order-of-magnitude improvement in accuracy.
 It addresses critical challenges in structural engineering and supports advanced methodologies for structural design, optimization, and control.

-# Comparison
+# Benchmark
+Prediction accuracy across different models is assessed using the relative $L_2$-norm (RL2) error.

 Allen-Cahn：
 | Model             | RL2                  |